Emergency medicine

 Learning objectives

-• Understand and interpret key laboratory tests and triage assessments for emergency patients, including the identification of stable versus unstable conditions.
+• Understand triage assessments for emergency patients, including the identification of stable versus unstable conditions.

 • Recognise the triggers for initiating CPR and the essential elements of both basic and advanced life support.